MacDonald Lecture Series

 Every winter, Central Seminary conducts the MacDonald Lecture Series in Bible and Theology.
 This academic lecture series was created in memory of Charles MacDonald, Th.D.
 (1903–1971), beloved professor of pastoral theology at Central Seminary.

-Our latest installment of the MacDonald Lecture Series was held on Tuesday, February 13, with Dr. Manfred Kober.
-The videos and notes from our Lecture Series are available below.
+Our next installment of the MacDonald Lecture Series will be held on Tuesday, February 11, 2025 with Dr. Kyle Dunham speaking on Ecclesiastes.

 Session I: The Good Hand of God (Video | Notes)